-Oh, and our $1,000 Transfer Scholarship isn’t just a one-and-done limited time offer.
+Oh, and our $1,000 Transfer Scholarship isn’t just a one-and-done limited-time offer.
 Yes, our Transfer Scholarship is renewable in the amount of $500 per semester for 6 consecutive semesters.
 And no additional application is required for this scholarship.

 Our $1,000 per year Transfer Scholarship is awarded to Transfer applicants with an outstanding college record.
-This special Transfer Scholarship is renewable provided you meet the renewal requirements, which include enrollment in at least 12 UMF credit hours per semester and remaining in good academic standing.
+This special Transfer Scholarship is renewable provided you meet the renewal requirements, which include enrollment in at least 12 UMF credit hours per semester and remain in good academic standing.